eppisai/GSoC-Task---T1191/README.md

 ```

-Above function, Taking background color in Transparency amount, and Pixel color in (1 - transparency) amount in the new color
+Above function,Applies Transparency by taking background color in Transparency amount, and Pixel color in (1 - transparency) amount in the new color

 <br>